 God’s promise is pretty amazing, “I will be like the dew to Israel; he will blossom like a lily.
 Like a cedar of Lebanon he will send down his roots; his young shoots will grow.”
 Although this comment was directed at Israel I think it applies to us as well.
 His “dew” in modern times is the Holy Spirit and it covers and infuses all those who are willing to be covered by it.

 God finishes with a bit of a warning that we remember where our fruitfulness comes from when we follow God. “your fruitfulness comes from me.”
 Who is wise?
 Let them realize these things.
 Who is discerning?
 Let them understand.
 The ways of the Lord are right; the righteous walk in them, but the rebellious stumble in them”.
-Fruitfulness in our following God is not a “reward” for good behavior, but rather a consequence of being drenched in the “dew” of the Holy Spirit, planting ourselves near river, and sinking our roots deep into the spring of Living Water that God offers to all those who would follow Him.
+Fruitfulness in our following God is not a “reward” for good behavior, but rather a consequence of being drenched in the “dew” of the Holy Spirit, planting ourselves near the one river, and sinking our roots deep into the spring of Living Water that God offers to all those who would follow Him.

 Prayer: God thank You for pursuing our wayward souls even when we are running from You.